Skip to content

 Who Should Use General Compute?

-• 1**AI Agents:** For autonomous AI agents that necessitate high volumes of Large Language Model (LLM) inference and tool calls, including agents capable of programmatically provisioning their own compute.
+• 1AI Agents: Ideal for autonomous AI agents that make high volumes of Large Language Model (LLM) inference and tool calls, including coding agents that provision their own compute.

 pricing